Corneal Neovascularization: John M. Rinehart, OD, FAAO

-The lenses were dispensed and the patient was instructed in placement, removal and care of the lenses.
+The lenses were dispensed and the patient was instructed in application, removal and care of the lenses.
 He began by wearing the lenses five hours the first day and increased two hours per day after that.
 Appointments were scheduled one and three weeks after lens dispensing.
-By the three week appointment all the blood vessels in the cornea were empty.
+By the three-week appointment all the blood vessels in the cornea were empty.
 The patient was scheduled to be followed again in four months in order to monitor the blood vessels.

 Discussion/Alternative Management Options

 The options discussed with this patient were to be fit with silicone-hydrogel toric soft contact lenses, fit with corneal gas permeable lenses, or prescribed spectacles.
 Given the patient’s refractive error and the thickness profile of his soft contact lenses, reducing contact lens wearing would also be indicated.
 If a daily disposable option is prescribed, silicone-hydrogel material would be recommended.
 Higher oxygen permeability and reduced wearing time is highly recommended to reduce hypoxia and continued growth of the blood vessels.

 Several factors that may cause neovascularization including hypoxia, mechanical stimulation, allergies, and infections.(1) Today’s high Dk GP and high-Dk silicone-hydrogel materials minimize the risk of hypoxia.
 GP lenses and silicone-hydrogel lenses with higher modulus can occasionally contribute to neovascularization.(2)